Bama Creative Collective- Our Story

 'Buruburu Dulguburra Yidinji Bama'.

-Carly Wallace is a proud Dulguburra Yidinji bama from the Atherton Tablelands in Far North Queensland, based in Magandjin (Brisbane), and the Founder of Bama Creative Collective.
+Carly Wallace is a proud Dulguburra Yidinji bama from the Atherton Tablelands in Far North Queensland, based in Magandjin (Brisbane), and the Founder and CEO of Bama Creative Collective.

 Carly's professional and cultural leadership sits at the intersection of First Nations self-determination and storytelling, disability justice, and human rights.
 She brings over two decades of experience across media and communications, First Nations engagement, youth work and disability advocacy.